smythey21/angular-shapeshift/README.md

 simple-shapeshift-angular-directive
 ============================

 A simple AngularJS directive for ShapeShift.js.
-Just place the [shapeshift directive] (https://github.com/smythey21/simple-shapeshift-angular-directive/blob/master/app/directives/shapeshift.js) into your Angular app and give it a list of image sources and (optionally) specify a column width:
+Just place the [shapeshift directive] (https://github.com/smythey21/simple-shapeshift-angular-directive/blob/master/app/directives/shapeshift.js) into your Angular app, give it a list of image sources and (optionally) specify a column width:

 ```
 $scope.images = [ "img1", "img2", "img3" ];